peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

+A text string.

+### FromMailtoUrl

+    public static PeterO.Mail.Message FromMailtoUrl(
-A string object.
+        string url);

+Not documented yet.

 ### Generate

     public string Generate();

-Generates this message's data in text form.The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).
+Generates this message's data in text form.The generated message will have only Basic Latin code points (U+0000 to +007F), and the transfer encoding will always be 7bit, uoted-printable, or base64 (the declared transfer encoding for this essage will be ignored).

-The following applies to the following header fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid`  as the address (a `.invalid`  address is a reserved address that can never belong to anyone).
-(An exception is that the Resent-* header fields may appear more than once.)
-The generated message should always have a From header field.
+The following applies to the following header fields: From, To, Cc, cc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, nd Resent-Sender.
+If the header field exists, but has an invalid yntax, has no addresses, or appears more than once, this method will enerate a synthetic header field with the display-name set to the ontents of all of the header fields with the same name, and the address et to `
+          me@[header-name]-address.invalid
+        ` as the address (a `
+          .invalid
+        ` address is a reserved address that can never belong to anyone).
+(An xception is that the Resent-* header fields may appear more than once.) he generated message should always have a From header field.

-If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).
+If a Date and/or Message-ID header field doesn't exist, a field with hat name will be generated (using the current local time for the Date ield).

-When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
-If the message has any other content type, only CR followed by LF is considered a line break.
+When encoding the message's body, if the message has a text content ype ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) ollowed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
+If the essage has any other content type, only CR followed by LF is considered line break.

 <b>Return Value:</b>